VS-310/Antispoof-fingerprint-system/README.md

 We would like to express our sincere gratitude to **Professor Tushar Sandhan** for his invaluable guidance and support throughout this project.
 Special thanks to our mentors,**Aman**, **Ajay Singh**, and **Adarsh**, for their feedback which greatly contributed to the success of this project.

-## Notes
+## Note

-- Due to patent rights, the spoof detection algorithm's details and accuracy metrics cannot be disclosed.
+- Due to patent rights, the details of spoof detection algorithm and accuracy metrics cannot be disclosed.
 - The compact device housing the entire setup was fabricated using 3D printing for robustness and integration.